Slow Cooker Honey Bourbon Chicken

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-A little sweet and a little spicy, this chicken dish is big on flavor and takes just minutes to throw in the slow cooker.
+A little sweet and a little spicy, this Bourbon Chicken recipe is big on flavor and takes just minutes to throw in the slow cooker.

 Ingredients